shadowezz/Productiv/docs/DeveloperGuide.md

 1. Initial launch

+    1. Prerequisite: You have Java `11` installed in your computer (it should be your default Java version).

-    1. Test case: Download the `.jar` file and copy into an empty folder.
-Start *Productiv* from the terminal.<br>
+    1. Test case: Download the .jar file from [here](https://github.com/AY2021S1-CS2103T-F11-2/tp/releases) and copy into an empty folder.
+       From the terminal, navigate to the folder containing the .jar file and enter `java -jar productiv.jar` to start *Productiv*.<br>
        Expected: Shows the GUI with a dashboard containing some sample data.
 The window size may not be optimum.<br>

 1. Saving window preferences